reedhedges/AMRISim/README.md

 The "ranger" model is used to simulate sets of individual, relatively short range distance sensors, such as sonar and IR range sensors.
-It differs from the "laser" model in that the positions and orientations of each individual sensor transciever can be configured separately.
+It differs from the "laser" model in that the positions and orientations of each individual sensor transceiver can be configured separately.

 The code implementing the ranger model can be found in the AMRISim source code in `stage/src/model_ranger.c`.

-In the simplest, default mode, for each configured sensor transciever, a raycasting algorithm is used to search the environment from the center of the sensor's field of view, within the minimum and maximum configured range.
+In the simplest, default mode, for each configured sensor transceiver, a raycasting algorithm is used to search the environment from the center of the sensor's field of view, within the minimum and maximum configured range.
 This distance is stored as the range data.

-In the alternative "closest ray" mode, several raycasts are made within the field of view of the sensor transciever, and the shortest range is used.
+In the alternative "closest ray" mode, several raycasts are made within the field of view of the sensor transceiver, and the shortest range is used.
 This mode is not used by default.

 Finally, some random error may be added to the range value.  +/- 0.5 mm is used,